Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 Is the Baby Brezza bottle washer worth it?

-Yes, it’s worth it if you want a compact, easy-to-use washer that cleans, sterilizes and dries bottles without a drain hookup.
-For parents who need maximum flexibility or handle lots of bottles and pump parts, the Momcozy might be a better fit.
+Yes, it's worth it if you want a compact, easy-to-use washer that cleans, sterilizes and dries bottles without a drain hookup.
+For parents who need maximum flexibility or handle lots of bottles and pump parts, the Momcozy or Grownsy might be a better fit.

 Does the Momcozy bottle washer require distilled water?

-The brand recommends purified or distilled water to help reduce mineral buildup over time and keep the machine running efficiently, but you can technically use tap water — and many parents say they do.
+The brand recommends purified or distilled water to help reduce mineral buildup over time and keep the machine running efficiently, but you can technically use tap water (and many parents say they do).

 Does the Baby Brezza bottle washer need distilled water?